The government grants citizenship to individuals through a process called naturalization.

 One of the final and most meaningful steps in the process is the naturalization ceremony where citizenship is formally granted.
 The most poignant aspect of the ceremony is when a candidate recites the Oath of Allegiance.
 The Oath of Allegiance embodies our nation’s principles such as supporting and defending the Constitution and laws of the United States as well as being available to perform important duties when called upon.

-If you believe you may qualify, our experienced legal team can guide you through the application process.
+If you believe you may qualify for U.S. citizenship, our experienced legal team can guide you through the application process.
 We help people in Roanoke and the surrounding region.
 Call today at (540) 358-5593 to reserve a free consultation.